blueyred/haven-web-docs/docs/web-assembly-compile.md

 ---
 layout: default
-title: Web Assembly - Docker
+title: Web Assembly - Compilation
-nav_order: 6
+nav_order: 5
 ---
 ## Haven Protocol Web App
-# Building Haven Wallet Web Assembly using Docker
+# Compiling Haven Wallet Web Assembly

 The wallet functionality is provided by a C++ library thats compiled to WebAssembly using [Emscripten](https://emscripten.org/) see the [index page for an overview of the ecosystem](index.md)